SwissClinicalTrialOrganisation/secuTrial_recipes/create_randomization_list/README.md

 randomization_list <- data.frame(cbind(id, drug))
 ```

-The list created from this snipped is saved here as reference.
+The list created from this snippet is saved here as reference.